jovanbulck/jsh/CONTRIBUTING.md

 ## Coding

-Feel free to improve existing or implement new features.
+:ghost: Feel free to improve existing or implement new features.
+If you need some inspiration, see the open [issue](https://github.com/jovanbulck/jo-shell/issues) list.
+Issues marked with the [`get-to-know-jsh`](https://github.com/jovanbulck/jo-shell/labels/get-to-know-jsh) label should be fairly easy.

 If you're working on an existing issue, claim it.
 If you're working on a major new feature, you'll best open and claim a new issue for it.
 One address for all your pull requests: https://github.com/jovanbulck/jo-shell/pulls